Wikkelwurms Development Program

 Staff was appointed and expanded as the program grew; currently we have 1 Wikkelwurms Coordinator (a Remedial teacher); 4 Auxiliary workers that help with the 5 groups and activities; 1 part-time driver.
-The whole program is managed by the Occupational Therapist.
-Support is also rendered by the Occupational Therapy technician and the Kitchen-, Cleaning-, Maintenance-, Finance- and Supply chain divisions of Bethesda.
+The whole program was managed by the Occupational Therapist but is now supported by the Occupational Therapy Technician and support is also rendered the Kitchen-, Cleaning-, Maintenance-, Finance- and Supply chain divisions of Bethesda.

 In a study done during 2013, the team reviewed all the children that were discharged (since 2009 until 2012) from the program into mainstream education: Of these children more than 70% displayed academic result above the 50% achievement rate in their school grades!!!!